Can you collect unemployment after being incarcerated in the US?

 Using someone else's identity to collect unemployment benefits is also a crime.

 The penalty for unemployment insurance fraud depends on state law.
-For example, in California under chapter 10 section 2101, you are guilty of Unemployment Insurance Fraud if you quote:
+For example, under California's Unemployment Insurance Code section 2101, if you quote:

 "It is a violation of this chapter to willfully make a false statement or representation, to knowingly fail to disclose a material fact, or to use a false name, false social security number, or other false identification to obtain, increase, reduce, or defeat any benefit or payment, whether for the maker or any other person, under any of the following statutes administered by the department:(1) The provisions of this division.
 (2) The provisions of any unemployment insurance law of the federal government.(3) The provisions of any training allowance law of the federal government.(4) The provisions of any trade readjustment allowance law of the federal government.
 (5) The provisions of any other allowance law of the federal government."